Mass poisonings of Aboriginal Australians: In popular culture

-The Secret River, a 2005 novel by Kate Grenville, graphically depicts a quasi-fictional account of a deliberate mass poisoning of Indigenous Australians camped along the Hawkesbury River.
+The Secret River, a 2005 novel by Kate Grenville, graphically depicts a fictional account of a deliberate mass poisoning of Indigenous Australians camped along the Hawkesbury River.
 The novel was later adapted into a stage play and also a television mini-series.

 Twelve Canoes, a 2008 documentary project and series about the culture and history of the Yolŋu people directed by Rolf de Heer, relates details of the Florida Station poisoning that allegedly occurred in Arnhem Land in 1885.

+Edenglassie, the multi-award-winning 2023 historical novel by Melissa Lucashenko, details Aboriginal groups' fear and trauma of mass murder by poisoning in the 19th century.
+Characters refer to poisoned flour as 'muckenzie' flour.
+In an author's note at the conclusion of the book, Lucashenko writes that "the campaign of sustained attacks across the Australian continent from the late 1700s can only be viewed as constituting either war crimes, or as terrorism."